Our Most Popular Models

 Luxury watches from Zenith represent precision, quality, and reliability.
-The El Primero was the first automatic chronograph caliber developed in the world.
+The Zenith El Primero was the world's first automatic chronograph caliber.
 Its 2017 successor can measure 1/100th of a second.

-- Zenith El Primero: first automatic chronograph worldwide
+- Zenith El Primero – first automatic chronograph in the world

 - El Primero 21 with two escapements, measures 1/100th of a second

-- Top chronographs made of gold and feature a tourbillon
+- Top chronographs made of gold with a double tourbillon

-- Current watches in the Pilot collection have a vintage look
+- Pilot's watches in the Pilot collection with a vintage look

 How much does a Zenith watch cost?